WASHOE COUNTY SCHOOL DISTRICT SCHOOL BUS RULES AND REGULATIONS

 Safety Rules on the Bus:

-- Students are not allowed to walk in the bus while the bus is in motion.
+- Students are not allowed to walk on the bus while the bus is in motion.

-• There will be absolute quiet at all railroad crossings so the driver can listen for oncoming
+- There will be absolute quiet at all railroad crossings so the driver can listen for oncoming trains.

 Items Not Allowed on the Bus: